ColinAnthony/nicd_Ig_pipeline/README.md

         * also accepts .gz compressed files or .fastq files
     * prepare your settings.csv file, indicating which steps to run on which samples
         * if running additional samples, set previous samples to '0' in the three run_step columns
-* create a folder called `mab_sequences` which contains a fasta file with all the mAb sequencse you will need for sonar P2
+* create a fasta file with your with all the mAb sequencse you will need for sonar P2
     * the names of the sequences must contain fields PID, Primer_name, chain, and either cdr3 or fullab

     eg: